spud/manifesto_docs/user_guide/development/writing_queries.rst

 Complex Conditions, Joins and Such
 ==================================

-All this simple stuff is nice, but sometimes you need to perform substantially more com-plex queries, with table joins.
+All this simple stuff is nice, but sometimes you need to perform substantially more complex queries, with table joins.
 The procedure is much the same as in the basic queries.
 Whenever you are dealing with queries that involve more than one table, it is a good idea to get in the habit of using full table notation for field names, e.g. "users.firstname" instead of "firstname".
 This can avoid substantial confusion when joined tables contain identically-named fields.

 The set_tablename() method defines the primary table for the query (the significance of being "primary" comes into play when generating objects from the result array).